No deaths from COVID-19, pneumonia registered in Kyrgyzstan for 24 hours

 No deaths from coronavirus and community-acquired pneumonia have been registered in Kyrgyzstan over the past 24 hours.
-The Deputy Minister of Health Nurbolot Usenbaev announced at a briefing.
+The Republican Emergency Response Center reported.

 Recall, the Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.